Skip to Content

 A foil-lined baking sheet holds four turkey cutlets covered with breadcrumbs, cheese and more.

-Did I mention this takes about 30 minutes to make — tops?
+So easy.
+And did I mention this takes about 30 minutes to make — tops?

 Whether you are looking for a last-minute turkey solution or just looking for something easier than a whole turkey, these Rosemary Romano Roasted Turkey Cutlets are a great option that won’t disappoint.